-The unit for investigating Nazi crimes in the Israel Police:
+The unit for investigating Nazi crimes in the Israeli Police:

 Holocaust survivors' legal retribution